 If you make this Creamy Chicken, Mushroom and Cauliflower Rice Casserole, please be sure to leave me a comment and give this recipe a rating.
 I would love to hear from you and see how it turned out for you!
 You can also share and tag me on Instagram!

-1 tbsp ghee (or mild tasting oil such as avocado or canola)
+- 1 tablespoon ghee or mild tasting oil such as avocado or canola

 - Soak the cashews in boiling water for a couple hours or at least 30 minutes.

 - Heat the oven to 425 degrees F.

 - Place the thawed cauliflower rice in a clean kitchen towel and squeeze the moisture out over the sink.
 Keep squeezing until no more liquid comes out.

 - Cut the green part off the leek and discard or freeze for future use.
 Cut the leek lengthwise, clean it out under running water and slice into half circles.

 - In a deep skillet heat the ghee or oil and sauté mushrooms and leeks for about 5 minutes on medium heat until lightly caramelized.
 Add squeezed out cauliflower rice and shredded chicken.
 Stir together and turn off the heat.

 - Make the creamy sauce.
 Drain the cashews and place them in a high-speed blender with chicken broth, coconut milk, nutritional yeast and garlic.
 Blend until completely smooth.

 - Pour the creamy cashew sauce over the cauliflower rice, chicken, mushrooms and leeks, season with some salt and pepper and give it a stir.